githubnext/dependabot-campaign/README.md

 ## Add To Another Repo

-Do not consume these workflows with GitHub Actions `uses:`.
-For agentic workflows, add the source workflow into the target repository with `gh aw add`, then update the imported copy later with `gh aw update`.
+Add the source workflow into the target repository with `gh aw add`, then update the imported copy later with `gh aw update`.

 For the baseline local review flow: